How to Read Russian: the Most Effective Methods, Tips and Resources

 Find a Russian friend who you can read out loud to.
 Once you’ve read something to them in Russian, they can correct your pronunciation and answer any questions you may have.
 You can also listen to them read aloud while you follow along with the text, to gain exposure to natural pronunciation.

-Russian Children’s Books
+Russian Children’s Books and Short Stories

 You know who’s learning to read in Russian in addition to foreign language learners?
 Russian children!
 Why not utilize the very books that Russians wrote for other Russians who are learning to read?